parkersell/Robomower/README.md

 **Catkin Workspace**: catkin_ws
 - There are other workspaces in home that we no longer use
+- Must use catkin_make -j2 to only use 2 cores when making, otherwise Pi will crash at 99% :)

 **Pi will not Boot unless Program mode is enabled on Teensey or the serial wires are disconnected from the Pi**
-- This is because the Teensey sends junk because the serial console is not disable
+- This is because the Teensey sends junk because the serial console is not disabled

 Important Links:
 -